 Take a look a few of our favorites, starting with one that is just 5 minutes by subway from Downtown Boston.

 The Row Hotel at Assembly Row near a Subway Station (& the Mystic River)

 360 Foley Street, Assembly Row, Somerville

-The Row Hotelanchors the Assembly Row shopping/entertainment complex in Somerville just to the north of Boston, and is just steps away from the new Orange Line's Assembly Row T (subway) station.
+The Row Hotel by Marriott anchors the Assembly Row shopping/entertainment complex in Somerville just to the north of Boston, and is just steps away from the Orange Line's Assembly Row T (subway) station.
 Hop on, and you'll be in Downtown Boston in 5 minutes.

 Best of all, the hotel puts you right at the center of the exciting Assembly Row shopping/entertainment complex, yet just a 5-minute subway ride gets you to Downtown Boston.

 With 174 guestrooms and a convenient location on the Brookline/Boston border close to top cultural attractions, universities, and Fenway Park, Hilton Garden Inn Boston/Brookline offers an indoor swimming pool and fitness center, onsite dining, and shuttle service to nearby Longwood Medical Area.

 If you're driving into the city from the west, you'll appreciate the hotel's convenient location close to the Mass Pike (I-90) and Route 9.
 Valet parking is available for an affordable (for Boston) fee.

 Best of all, once you're at the hotel, you'll have lots of transportation options at your fingertips.